Scottish COVID CAncer iMmunity Prevalence (SCCAMP) study

 It is still uncertain to what extent cancer or cancer treatments reduce immunity.
 More research is needed.
 We know that antibody tests can indicate prior COVID-19 infection but it is important that we find out how many people with cancer have antibodies against COVID-19 and whether the antibody response is affected by their treatment.
 We also need to understand if having detectable antibodies leads to good immunity from subsequent re-infection with COVID-19.

-The SCCAMP study is trying to find out?
+What is the SCCAMP study is trying to find out?

 How do I take part?